DArkErAsEr-BeAsT/ETH/Work/B5/FMFP/FMFP Things to Know.md

   - *Then we can construct a derivation tree T’* (write tree for RHS that ends in $T_1’,T_2'$).
   - *By instantiating the quatified variables (sigmas and b’s) and using the other conditions from the property $P(T_2)$ must hold by  induction hypothesis.
 Therefore there exists a derivation tree $T¨$ ...
 By choosing $T_2’=T¨$ the claim is satisfied and case is concluded.*

+### Safety & Liveness Properties

+- A formula is a liveness property if we can extend any finite string such that it does not violate the property
+- A formula is a safety property if whenever it is violated for some instance then it must be violated in a finite prefix of that instance